-February 21, 2022
+February 21, 2023

-The REACH project increased the supply of local language books in three provinces.
-In addition to distributing more than 46,000 copies to public schools and more than 16,000 to the public, the project also trained local publishers on best practices and guidelines for creating quality books and ensuring the continuation of local language storybooks.
+Between 2017 and 2019, Room to Read was able to respond to the gap in quality storybooks on the market, address the critical need for an increased focus on reading material in more African languages, namely IsiZulu, Sepedi, Xitsonga, Siswati and Tshivenda, and clarify the important distinction between storybooks and readers, all of which are essential to facilitate a sustained habit of reading in children.
+In addition to distributing more than 46,000 copies of local language storybooks to public schools across three South African provinces, and more than 16,000 to the public, the project also trained local publishers on best practices and guidelines for creating quality books and ensuring the continuation of local language stories.

-"Learning in your indigenous language also helps to develop a cultural identity, critical thinking and literacy skills as well as build self-esteem.
-Children learning in their mother language become strong independent readers because they read with meaning and understanding.
-Room to Read plays a vital role in ensuring this through their reading activities that are conducted both in the classroom and library using books written in indigenous languages,” said Velenkosi Mlondo, a Room to Read Literacy Coach.
+"Learning in your indigenous language also helps to develop a cultural identity, critical thinking and literacy skills as well as build self-esteem," he continued.
+"Children learning in their mother language become strong independent readers because they read with meaning and understanding.
+Room to Read plays a vital role in ensuring this through their reading activities that are conducted both in the classroom and library using books written in indigenous languages."